Program Overview

 Program Format

-Field education is completed in the fall semester.
 Students are required to successfully complete 450 in-person field hours under the supervision of an experienced social worker at an approved social service agency.

 Students also have the opportunity to complete their field education in Washington, D.C., or at one of many international settings.
 The Washington, D.C., program is the only one of its kind in the United States, placing students in policy and direct practice settings throughout the Washington, D.C., area and providing unique opportunities to connect with policymakers and UA alumni in the district.
-The international field program allows students to complete field education in one of several countries.
+The international field program allows students to complete practicum education in one of several countries.
 Students have recently completed placements in Ghana, Ireland, Mexico and England.
 Additional placements in Spain and India are being developed and the coordinator is always open to exploring placements in countries where students have an interest.

 Student Spotlight